How to buy Cannabis Seeds in South Africa

 Genetics of the seed will tell you a lot about what kind of plant you are going to have.
 Basics to keep in mind is whether the plant is indica or sativa dominant.
 The better trained the genetics of a seed, the more likely the plant is to grow as it says on the pack.
 Please don’t buy bag seeds and then expect to get a plant that grows in a certain way or that has certain traits that the guy said it will.
 Creating a stable cannabis strain takes many years and lots of hard work.
 Crossbreeding and experimenting to create a seed with the needed genetics and characteristics can take a very long time.
 The more stable the genetics, the more the seed will cost.

 What are cannabis seed brands?

-If you’ve done any research on the topic, you have probably seen or read about some of the more popular cannabis seed brands.
+If you’ve done any research on the topic, you have probably seen or read about some of the more popular marijuana seed brands.
 These well-known brands have been developing and growing marijuana seeds for many years.
 These years of work and experience has obviously produced some really stable genetics that you can now purchase to grow for yourself.
-These well known brands seeds are often more expensive, but worth it if you don’t want to end up wasting your money.
+These well-known brands seeds are often more expensive, but worth it if you don’t want to end up wasting your money.

 Here are some of the more popular brands to look out for:

 How much should I pay for cannabis seeds in South Africa?

 That very much depends on what seeds you buy.
 Bag seeds you might be able to get for free, out of a bag of weed that you have.
 Or you might be able to buy some bag seeds from someone that has some for as little as R25 per seed.
 Or if you want a specific Dinafem genetics cannabis seed then it could cost you over R1000 a seed.
 It literally comes down to what you are willing to pay for the seed of the cannabis plant that you want to grow.